MiemieMethod/bedrock-docs/docs/refs/protocols/packets/mapcreatelockedcopypacket.md

 //// define
 Original Map Id：[<!-- md:samp ActorUniqueID -->](../types/actoruniqueid.md)

-- 类型：<!-- md:samp ActorUniqueID -->。Id of the map being locked.
+- <!-- md:samp ActorUniqueID -->类型。Id of the map being locked.

 ////
 //// define
 New Map Id：[<!-- md:samp ActorUniqueID -->](../types/actoruniqueid.md)

-- 类型：<!-- md:samp ActorUniqueID -->。Id that the new map should have.
+- <!-- md:samp ActorUniqueID -->类型。Id that the new map should have.

 ////